 - appointing and removing directors and secretaries

-- filing tax returns
+- filing company tax returns and PAYE reports

 About Unique Taxpayer References (UTRs)

-- Consists of 10 digits.
+- consist of 10 digits

 - informing HMRC if your business is dormant (inactive)

-- registering for corporation tax, VAT, and PAYE
+- registering for Corporation Tax, VAT, and PAYE

-- paying corporation tax and VAT
+- paying Corporation Tax and VAT

 - filing tax returns and VAT Returns